codenio/docker-tiller/README.md

 # docker-tiller

-Tiller is a tool that generates configuration files
+Tiller is a tool that generates configuration files.
+It takes a set of templates, fills them in with values from a variety of sources (such as environment variables, Consul, YAML files, JSON from a webservice...), installs them in a specified location and then optionally spawns a child process.

-# Quickstart tutorial
+## Quickstart tutorial
-The following examples are intended to give you a very quick overview of how Tiller can be installed using Docker image and generate dynamic configuration files, using values from a few different [plugins](plugins/index.md).
-It doesn't cover topics like executing commands and [running Tiller inside Docker](general/docker.md), however this is covered in the rest of the documentation.
+The following examples are intended to give you a very quick overview of how Tiller can be installed using Docker image and generate dynamic configuration files, using values from a few different [plugins](https://github.com/markround/tiller/blob/master/docs/plugins/index.md).
+It doesn't cover topics like executing commands and [running Tiller inside Docker](https://github.com/markround/tiller/blob/master/docs/general/docker.md), however this is covered in the rest of the documentation.
 The example simplistic use-case covered is an application that has a database configuration file, and we need a way to set the database hostname dynamically, depending on where the application is run.

-# Requirements
+## Requirements
  * Docker

-# Setup
+## Setup

 Pull docker-tiller: